GabrielDCelery/personal-notes/02_area/system-design/01-numbers-and-quick-math.md

 Most web applications don't need to worry about app server throughput.
 If you have 100,000 users making 100 requests/day, that's 10 million/day = ~100 RPS.
 A single app server handles this with 99% of its capacity idle.
 The bottleneck is almost always the database.

+### Which database to pick

+The throughput differences between databases (MongoDB 10K-50K reads vs Postgres 5K-20K) rarely drive the choice — most systems never hit those limits.
+The data model fit is what matters.

+**Postgres** is the default.
+Pick it when your data has relationships (orders -> items -> users), you need joins, or you need transactions across multiple tables.
+If some records have flexible structure (e.g. products with varying attributes), use a `jsonb` column — you get a typed schema for the fixed parts and flexible JSON for the rest, with GIN indexes for querying inside it.

+**MongoDB** wins when the whole record is the document and you're never joining.
+A CMS, IoT telemetry, user-generated forms where the payload shape changes unpredictably.
+It also wins when you need to query deeply into nested arrays and subdocuments — Postgres `jsonb` handles simple key-value lookups but MongoDB's query language is far richer for things like "find where `variants[].options[].color = 'red' AND variants[].price < 50`".
+If you need horizontal write scaling (50K+ writes/sec), MongoDB sharding is simpler than Postgres sharding (Citus).

+**DynamoDB** wins when you need near-unlimited horizontal scale and your access patterns are simple key-value or key + sort key lookups.
+You trade higher per-operation latency (5-10 ms vs 1-5 ms) and rigid query patterns for never thinking about capacity.
+You must design the table around your access patterns upfront.

+The common mistake: picking MongoDB because the getting-started experience is easy (no schema, just throw JSON in), then hitting a point where you need joins or cross-collection transactions and wishing you'd picked Postgres.

 ### How instance size shifts these numbers

 The throughput numbers above assume a mid-range instance (~4-8 vCPU, 16-32 GB RAM).
 This matters because "Postgres handles 10,000 QPS" is wrong if you're running on a `db.t3.micro` — that tops out around 200-500 QPS.